 Metering

-This is a general requirement for all load facilities and nothing specific for large computational loads.
+This is a general requirement for all load facilities and nothing specific for LCLs.

 The connection applicant shall ensure the wholesale metering installations comply with (i) the Ontario Market Rules, e.g., Chapter 6 - Wholesale Metering, Chapter 6 - Appendices, Chapter 9 - Settlements and Billing, Chapter 9 - Appendices, Chapter 10-Transmssion Service and Planning, (ii) the applicable market manuals, e.g., Market Manual 3 Series: Metering, and (iii) IESO wholesale metering hardware standards and policies.
 The connection applicant is encouraged to seek advice from a metering service provider (MSP) or from the IESO in early stages of the project design.